Panzerhaubitze 2000: Failed bids

 The PzH 2000 was considered for the US Army's Crusader concept system, but several requirements of the Crusader made it unsuitable.
 The Crusader specifications placed the crew and gun in separate compartments, allowing a single highly armoured crew compartment to control the firing of an entire battery of guns through intervehicle links.
 In addition, the Crusader included an automated ammunition tender, and an active cooled barrel.

+RCH 155 vs Panzerhaubitze 2000

+The RCH 155 (Remote Controlled Howitzer 155 mm) is a wheeled self-propelled howitzer developed by Krauss-Maffei Wegmann (now KNDS Deutschland), a German defence company.

+The RCH 155 Module takes the firepower and the range of the Panzerhaubitze 2000 by using its gun (155 mm L/52), and combines it with an automated and remotely controlled gun module.

+It is the world's first howitzer that can fire while in motion (like i.e. the Leopard 2).

+This is mainly to avoid enemy counter-artillery fire, as modern counter-battery radars (as COBRA) can reconnoitre fire positions after firing in near real-time.

+The crew of the RCH 155 consists of only two people: a commander and a military driver.

+The Panzerhaubitze 2000 has five: commander, driver, gunner, and two loaders.